blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 After having resolved the `target` value to concrete Systems IDs, the Privacy Compiler looks for Data Capture Fragments, the `provenance` of which matches both:
 - the `provenance-category` of the Demand's [Provenance Restriction](./RFC-PRIV.md#provenance-restriction), AND
 - the one of the System IDs to which the `target` value has been resolved.

+> A Data Capture Fragment has been given by a human user to one System (System B), then transferred to another System (System A).
+>
+> A Data Subject may address a Demand to DELETE all Data Capture Fragments that have been `TRANSFERRED`.
+In the case of the above-mentioned Data Capture Fragment such Demand is interpreted differently by the System A (that should respond `GRANTED`) and by the System B (that should respond `DENIED`).
+>
+> The Systems A and B behave the same way when each of them receives this Demand directly from the Data Subject, and when the Data Subject formulates their Demand to only one System and marks it with the `target`: `PARTNERS` so that the Demand is transmitted from one System to another.

 ## References